oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/process-data-for-graph/process_data_for_graph.md

 ## Task 2: Process data

-1. Clean data with DELETE and UPDATE statements
+1. Clean data with DELETE and UPDATE statements.

       Paste the PL/SQL: